jorzel/hashnode/cl372tf9a04nbmqnv8z1m2fbk.md

     ).first()
 ```

-Now we are happy, because there is only one database query execution and the SQL statement looks correctly:
+Now we are happy because there is only one database query execution and the SQL statement looks correctly:

 ```sql
 SELECT